Top scoring in industry tests

 To what extent are tests representative of protection in the real world?

 It is important to remember that Microsoft sees a wider and broader set of threats beyond what’s tested in the evaluations highlighted above.
 For example, in an average month, we identify over 100 million new threats.
 Even if an independent tester can acquire and test 1% of those threats, that is a million tests across 20 or 30 products.
 In other words, the vastness of the malware landscape makes it extremely difficult to evaluate the quality of protection against real world threats.

-The capabilities within Windows Defender ATP provide additional layers of protection that are not factored into industry tests, and address some of the latest and most sophisticated threats.
-Isolating AV from the rest of Windows Defender ATP creates a partial picture of how our security stack operates in the real world.
+The capabilities within Microsoft Defender ATP provide additional layers of protection that are not factored into industry antivirus tests, and address some of the latest and most sophisticated threats.
+Isolating AV from the rest of Microsoft Defender ATP creates a partial picture of how our security stack operates in the real world.
 For example, attack surface reduction and endpoint detection & response capabilities can help prevent malware from getting onto devices in the first place.
-We have proven that Windows Defender ATP components catch samples that Windows Defender Antivirus missed in these industry tests, which is more representative of how effectively our security suite protects customers in the real world.
+We have proven that Microsoft Defender ATP components catch samples that Windows Defender Antivirus missed in these industry tests, which is more representative of how effectively our security suite protects customers in the real world.